 - teeth with excessive spacing, aka gapped teeth.

 Badly positioned teeth can cause a number of problems on the long run.
-In the case of too closely positioned teeth, acid producing bacteria may easily hide in hard-to-reach gaps, thus causing tooth decay.
+In the case of too closely positioned teeth, acid producing bacteria may easily hide in hard-to-reach gaps.
+This causes tooth decay.

 Uneven surfaces, however, can result in deep bite from which numerous complications could derive, for instance, articular pain.

-In the case of a lack of space, the complication of having to remove some of the healthy teeth of a patient during a dental procedure could arise, in order to make sure that all the teeth fit properly next to each other in the space provided.
+If there is not enough space for all the teeth in the jaw, then the dentist must remove some of the healthy teeth of a patient.
+This way all the teeth fit properly next to each other in the space provided.

-Should you encounter any of the above-mentioned issues, please contact your dentist so as to find an immediate solution to your problems.
+Should you encounter any of the above-mentioned issues, please contact your dentist to find an immediate solution to your problems.